-- A resident in respect of - any income received by or accrued to that person from a foreign source [section 6quat(1A)(a)(i)]; or - any amount of taxable capital gain contemplated in section 26A derived from a foreign source [section 6quat(1A)(a)(iii)]. - A CFC in respect of the proportional amount of the CFC's net income which is attributed to a resident under section 9D(2), subject to section 72A(3)41 [section 6quat(1A)(b)]. - A person in respect of the amounts of income received or accrued from a foreign source or any proportional amount of a CFC's net income which is to be included in another resident's income under section 9D(2), if the amount is deemed to have been received by or accrued to a resident under section 7 [section 6quat(1A)(f)]. - A person in respect of any amount of capital gain from a source outside the Republic which is attributed to a resident under paragraph 68, 69, 70, 71, 72 or 80 of the Eighth Schedule [section 6quat(1A)(f). - A non-resident trust in respect of the following amounts which represent the capital of that trust and which is included in a resident's income under section 25B(2A) or taken into account in determining that resident's aggregate capital gain or aggregate capital loss under paragraph 80(3) of the Eighth Schedule: - > Any income received or accrued from a foreign source. - The proportional amount of a CFC's net income which is attributed to a resident under section 9D(2). - Any amount of a taxable capital gain contemplated in section 26A derived from a foreign source [section 6quat(1A)(f)].
+- A person in respect of the amounts of income received or accrued from a foreign source or any proportional amount of a CFC's net income which is to be included in another resident's income under section 9D(2), if the amount is deemed to have been received by or accrued to a resident under section 7 [section 6quat(1A)(f)]. - A person in respect of any amount of capital gain from a source outside the Republic which is attributed to a resident under paragraph 68, 69, 70, 71, 72 or 80 of the Eighth Schedule [section 6quat(1A)(f). - A non-resident trust in respect of the following amounts which represent the capital of that trust and which is included in a resident's income under section 25B(2A) or taken into account in determining that resident's aggregate capital gain or aggregate capital loss under paragraph 80(3) of the Eighth Schedule: - > Any income received or accrued from a foreign source. - The proportional amount of a CFC's net income which is attributed to a resident under section 9D(2). - Any amount of a taxable capital gain contemplated in section 26A derived from a foreign source [section 6quat(1A)(f)].

 In addition, when the resident is either a member of a partnership or a beneficiary of a trust and the partnership or trust is liable for tax as a separate entity in a foreign country, a proportional amount of tax payable by that entity is deemed to be payable by that resident member or beneficiary for purposes of section 6quat(1A).
-The proportional amount must be determined with reference to the resident's interest in the partnership or trust in relation to the total interest held in the partnership or trust [paragraph (i) of the proviso to section 6quat(1A)].42
+The proportional amount must be determined with reference to the resident's interest in the partnership or trust in relation to the total interest held in the partnership or trust [paragraph (i) of the proviso to section 6quat(1A)].40